muSpectre/muGrid/doc/dev-docs/source/muGrid.rst

 * representation

-  Meaning how to interpret the data at a given pixel/voxel (i.e., is in a vector, a matrix, ...).
+  Meaning how to interpret the data at a given pixel/voxel (i.e., is it a vector, a matrix, ...).
 This will also determine which mathematical operations can be performed on per-pixel/voxel data.
 The representation allows also to iterate over a field pixel/voxel by pixel/voxel.